 - Be willing to live in the condo as your primary residence for at least one year

 Factor in monthly condo fees

-Monthly condo association dues can add up quickly, ranging from $100 to $700, on average.
-The fees cover building maintenance and common areas, as well as the salaries for building employees (i.e. doorman, landscaper, handyman, etc.).
+Monthly condo association dues can add up quickly, ranging from a median price of $200 to over $500 per month.
+The fees cover building maintenance and common areas, as well as the salaries for building employees (e.g. concierges, landscapers and porters).
 Condo associations sometimes charge special assessment fees, too, for major upgrades like elevator repairs or a new roof after a major storm.
 Consider whether you can afford these monthly fees as you weigh the decision to buy an FHA-approved condo.

-What if a condo is not FHA approved?
+What if a condo is not on the FHA-approved condo list?

-There are six factors the FHA considers with this type of FHA spot approval:
+There are several important factors the FHA considers with this type of single-unit approval:

 - The condominium must be ready to live in.
 Units that are proposed or under construction are not eligible.